studioraga/BlinkLed/README.md

     }
   }

-8) App-level build.gradle (<project>/<app-module>/build.gradle):
+Step 8: App-level build.gradle (<project>/<app-module>/build.gradle):

   // Add to the bottom of the file apply plugin: 'com.google.gms.google-services'

-9) Add Firebase to your Android app. https://console.firebase.google.com/
+Step 9: Add Firebase to your Android app. https://console.firebase.google.com/

    This has 3 steps -